 His works are performed in country and abroad during concerts and festivals in USA, Australia, Canada, Spain, Germany, France, Russia, Italy, Estonia and Hungary.
 Recordings of his works and performances were released on 10 CD albums by Ablaze Records, DUX Records, Requiem Records, Chronicles of Warsaw Autumn – Festival of Contemporary Music and others.

-In 2018 he released his debut album “Wir” (The Vortex) with electroacoustic improvised works in collaboration with Jerzy Przeździecki.
-During this year he also works on his monographic album as well as on CD with music of XX and XXI with saxophonist Pablo Sanchez-Escariche Gasch.
+In 2018 he released his debut album “Wir” (The Vortex) with electroacoustic free-improvised works in collaboration with Jerzy Przeździecki (the whole album was recorded as a one-take without any editing).
+In 2019 he released a CD album “After All” (Requiem Records) with music of XX and XXI centuries with saxophonist Pablo Sanchez-Escariche Gasch.
 Duo is working together since 2016 and is collaborating internationally with composers who are dedicating new works for them.
+During current Andrzej Karalow is also working on his 2 monographic albums: with chamber works (to be released by DUX) and with mystery “De invitation mortis” – a metaopera written for three voices, vocal and instrumental ensemble and electronics (to be released by Chopin University Press).

 He took part in composition masterclasses during Contemporary Music Lab in Montreal, VIPA Festival in Valencia, Synthetis course in Radziejowice (2014, 2016), Impuls Festival in Graz (2015), Summer Music Academy in Nice (2013) and in Warsaw in classes of: of B. Furrer, Chen Yi, S. Gervasoni, Z. Krauze, M. Wagner, J.M.
 Sanchez-Verdu, D. Ammann, P. Patterson and others.